1996 shootdown of Brothers to the Rescue aircraft: Description

-Testimony from a USAF Colonel Buchner expressed support for Cuba's claim that both Brothers' aircraft and a third flown by Basulto were only 4 mi to 5 mi off the Cuban coast.
-The statement by Buchner is directly contradictory to eyewitness testimony and verified radar data documentation provided by Department of the Treasury, Supervisory Detection Systems Specialist J. Houlihan during sworn testimony before an FAA Administrative Hearing in 1996, and the House of Representatives, Subcommittee on the Western Hemisphere, Committee on International Relations, Washington D.C.
-September 18, 1996.
+Testimony from retired USAF Colonel George E. Buchner expressed support for Cuba's claim that both Brothers' aircraft and a third flown by Basulto were only 4 mi to 5 mi off the Cuban coast.
+The statement by Buchner was directly contradictory to eyewitness testimony and verified radar data documentation provided by Department of the Treasury, Supervisory Detection Systems Specialist J. Houlihan during sworn testimony before an FAA Administrative Hearing in 1996, and the House of Representatives Committee on International Relations, Subcommittee on the Western Hemisphere, 18 September 1996.

 The ICAO report found that the aircraft shot down were both very near (and, in one case, directly above) a U.S fishing vessel named Tri-Liner which had a recorded position at the time of the incident 9 nmi outside Cuban territorial airspace.
 Also nearby was the cruise ship Majesty of the Seas.
 The ICAO report also states that means other than interception, such as radio communication, had been available to Cuba, but had not been utilized, and that this conflicts with the ICAO principle that interception of civil aircraft should be undertaken only as a last resort.
 It is also claimed the Cuban Air Force did not make any attempt to direct the aircraft beyond the boundaries of national airspace, guide them away from a prohibited, restricted or danger area or instruct them to effect a landing.